-Surprising results for use of dialysis for kidney failure in developing worldApril 26th, 2012 in Diseases, Conditions, Syndromes /
+Surprising results for use of dialysis for kidney failure in developing worldApril 26, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers at Lawson Health Research Institute have discovered that developing countries have faster growing rates of use of home-based dialysis (called peritoneal dialysis) for kidney failure than the developed world.
 Despite home-based dialysis' reduced cost and better outcomes, developed countries (including Canada) are using this form of therapy less.